dmarmor/epichrome/README.md

 ## Important Notes

-- Do not use the "Set Up Automatic Updates for All Users" option in Chrome if you have any apps with the external Chrome engine (this includes *all* apps updated from earlier versions of Epichrome).
+- Do not use the "Automatically update Chrome for all users" option on Chrome's About page if you have any apps with the external Chrome engine (this includes *all* apps updated from earlier versions of Epichrome).
 This option will cause fatal errors in your apps.
 If your system contains the directory ```/Library/Google/GoogleSoftwareUpdate```, then automatic updates are on.
 The surest way to disable it is by *first* deleting that directory (you'll need administrator privileges), then deleting Chrome and reinstalling the latest release from Google.
 In rare cases, you may also need to delete your user-specific directory at ```~/Library/Google/GoogleSoftwareUpdate``` before running the reinstalled Chrome.

 - Don't click the "Update Now" button on the About Chrome page in your Epichrome apps.
 It might not actually do anything terrible, but it also won't do anything good.